Spots colocalization (ComDet)

 If the image is not two channels image, the following dialog window will appear:

-Specify estimated particles size and sensitivity (intensity) and press OK.
+Specify estimated particles size and intensity threshold (particle brightness) and press OK.
 To have good detection usually you need to play with parameters and see how it goes.

 After pressing OK plugin runs and add rectangles in overlay on top of detected particles.